Factions in the Democratic Party (United States): Late 20th century and early 21st century

 Throughout the 20th century, Southern factions within the Democratic Party emerged and held significant power around the issue of civil rights, segregation, and other issues.
 These included the conservative coalition (1930s–1960s), the Solid South (1870s–1960s), Dixiecrats (1940s), and the boll weevils (1980s).
 In 1968, President Lyndon B. Johnson's policies in Vietnam were unpopular and divided the party, eventually leading to his withdrawal from the presidential race.
 His Vice President Hubert Humphrey was nominated the presidential nominee without a competitive primary.
 These factors, coupled with competition from the American Independent Party candidate George Wallace, a conservative Southern Democrat and former governor of Alabama, contributed to his narrow defeat to Richard Nixon.

-39th U.S. President Jimmy Carter was a Southern Democrat from Georgia and the longest-lived president in U.S. history at age 100.
+39th President Jimmy Carter was a Southern Democrat from Georgia and the longest-lived president in U.S. history at age 100.

 During the 1970s, the Democratic Party significantly reformed their selection of delegates and presidential nomination rules.
 Changes included minority representation, an equal delegations division between men and women, and delegates being awarded on a proportional basis.
 The progressive George McGovern lost in a landslide to Nixon in 1972.
 Jimmy Carter, a Southern Democrat, was elected to the presidency of 1976, also thanks to Gerald Ford's unpopularity and his pardon of Nixon for his criminal activities in the Watergate scandal; however, inflation and foreign issues doomed Carter's re-election bid in 1980.
 With the worldwide rise of neoliberalism in the 1970s and the dismantling of the Keynesian post-war consensus amid a stagflation and an energy crisis, the New Deal era came to an end and was followed by the Reagan era, with Republicans dominating the 1980s.